Floating offshore wind: understanding potential impacts to marine mammals

 RPS provides permitting / consenting / approvals support to offshore wind projects globally from our hubs in the UK, the US, Australia and South Korea.
 Our teams have many years of experience in offshore wind, providing technical assessments for major projects.
 They comprise EIA project managers and subject matter experts (including expertise in, for example, benthic habitats, fish and shellfish, marine mammals, ornithology, coastal processes, commercial fisheries, etc).
 The breadth of our expertise means we can take a holistic and seamless view across the whole project.
 As the floating offshore wind industry looks to grow with high standards, expertise and a consistent approach, we’re proud to be able to say that we can offer our clients all of these things in-house.

-If you have questions about marine mammal assessments and mitigation for floating offshore wind, please contact Tessa McGarry.
+If you have questions about marine mammal assessments and mitigation for floating offshore wind, please contact the author (details below).